leviceccato/aitch/README.md

 ### Nodes

-The primary building blocks of an Aitch template are Nodes.
+The primary building blocks of an Aitch template are nodes.
 You can create them using the `h.E()` (element) function.
 Nodes can be HTML elements or fragments.
-A fragment is a Node that represents a list of HTML elements and does not itself get rendered.
-To create an element you must pass the tag of an HTML element as the first argument.
+A fragment is a node that represents a list of HTML elements and does not itself get rendered.
+To create an element you must pass the tag of an HTML element as the first argument, this can be any string and is not limited to valid HTML elements.

 ```go
 h.E("div")